The London 11+ Consortium

 Entry to these schools is through a single one hour bespoke cognitive ability test taken at a Consortium School.
 There are no further written assessments at Consortium Schools, and emphasis is placed on their interview processes.

 The London Consortium Schools are: Francis Holland (Regent’s Park), Francis Holland (Sloane Square), Notting Hill and Ealing High School, Queen's College, St. Helen’s School, South Hampstead High School, Channing School, More House, Northwood College for Girls, Queen’s Gate School, St James Senior Girls’ School, and The Godolphin & Latymer School.

 London Girls’ Schools not in a Group: City of London School for Girls, Haberdashers’ Aske’s, North London Collegiate, St Paul’s Girls’ School.
 All boarding schools.

-Please contact each school for which you wish your daughter to be considered requesting an Application Form and any other relevant information.
+Please contact each school you wish your daughter to be considered, requesting an Application Form and any other relevant information.